chaosmail/caffejs/docs/development-guide.md

 This library uses Typescript to modularize JavaScript code and use some of the cool Typescript features on top, such as classes, inheritance, fat arrow functions, etc.

-You can find the source code in the `modules/` directory where I organize in 5 modules:
+You can find the source code in the `src/` directory organized in 5 modules:

 * Net - A fork of ConvNetJS with Caffe compatibility (considering model weights, output parameters, etc.); contains the ConvNetJS model `Net.Net`, the CaffeJS model `Net.CaffeModel`, the the Volume implementation `Net.Vol` and the layers `Net.Layers`
 * ImgJS - An image abstraction for JavaScript to avoid dealing with canvas elements and facilitate conversion to Volumes